delphi-subgraphs/subgraph-esd/README.md

 **Bonding** - Bonding is the act of locking your ESD token in the Empty Set Dollar DAO / LP tokens in the pool contract, to gain benefits such as voting or rewards.

-**Staging** - Tokens must pass through a staging phase when entering the DAO.
+**Staging** - Tokens must pass through a staging phase when entering the DAO or the pool contract.
 When the tokens are staged they will be available to bond.
 This state is used to control the deposit and withdrawal of tokens.

 **Epoch** - Dollar's DAO splits time into distinct `epochs` of roughly 8 hours (28,800 Seconds) to simplify logic around governance, supply regulation, and flash loan resistance.
 Users are allowed to interact with the DAO by bonding or unbonding ESD or LP just once per epoch.